snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 ``AZ_BLOB_CREDENTIAL`` must be a storage account SAS token, and usually needs to be enclosed in quotes when set from the command line as it contains special characters that need to be escaped.

-When using azure storage and snakemake without the azure batch executor, it is valid to use storage account key credentials for ``AZ_BLOB_CREDENTIAL``, but this type of authentication is not supported with Azure batch so we must use a storage account SAS token credential when using the azure batch executor.
+When using azure storage and snakemake without the Azure Batch executor, it is valid to use storage account key credentials for ``AZ_BLOB_CREDENTIAL``, but this type of authentication is not supported with Azure Batch so we must use a storage account SAS token credential when using the Azure Batch executor.

 The blob account url combined with SAS token is generally the simplest solution because it results in only needing to specify the ``AZ_BLOB_ACCOUNT_URL``.
 We’ll pass the ``AZ_BLOB_ACCOUNT_URL`` on to the batch nodes
 with ``--envvars`` (see below).
 If using both AZ_BLOB_ACCOUNT_URL, and AZ_BLOB_CREDENTIAL, you will pass both variables to the --envvars command line argument.